What is a student loan?

 - Direct Loan Grad (PLUS) – This is an unsubsidized loan for the student.
 Plus loans assist in the educational expenses up to the cost of attendance minus all other financial assistance that is awarded to the student.
 Interest on this loan is charged during all periods.
 Payments can be deferred for this loan.

-- Private/Alternative Loan Information – Alternative or private loans are initiated by the borrower through a private lender.
+- Alternative or private loans are initiated by the borrower through a private lender.
 Interest rates on these loans can vary depending on the lender and the credit history of the borrower.
 Repayment terms can also vary depending on the lender.
 Once the credit is approved and the promissory note is received by the lender they will send a certification request to UNT at Dallas.
-Alternative loan funds will be released to the students account only if all loan eligibility requirements are met at the time of disbursement.
+Private loan funds will be released to the students account only if all loan eligibility requirements are met at the time of disbursement.
 This loan cannot be consolidated with Direct Loans.

 Required Documents Before the Direct Loan Will Disburse